nags0x/ActionPipe/README.md

 https://github.com/user-attachments/assets/6a19d2e6-e28a-4edb-8748-a429216f19bc

 ---
-- Wrapper built on top of Heygen's free tier api wherein Websockets bridge the CtV i.e chat to voice integration for real-time communication with dynamic voice responses.<br>
+- A wrapper built on top of Heygen's free-tier API, where WebSockets facilitate CtV (Chat-to-Voice) integration for real-time communication with dynamic voice responses between two ends—one being a human and the other an AVI (Artificial Virtual Interface)<br>
-- The core functionality revolves around establishing and managing streaming sessions through a series of API calls.
+- The core functionality revolves around establishing and managing streaming sessions through a series of API calls

 ---
 ## Specifics